PartyDAO/party-protocol/docs/governance.md

 ## Key Concepts

 - **Precious**: An NFT custodied by the governance contract (`Party`), conventionally acquired by the crowdfund phase.
 These are protected assets and are subject to extra restrictions in proposals vs other assets.
-- **Voting Cards**: An NFT (721) representing voting power within the governance Party.
+- **Governance NFTs**: An NFT (721) representing voting power within the governance Party.
-- **Party**: The governance contract itself, which custodies the NFT, tracks voting power, manages the lifecycle of proposals, and is simultaneously is the governance token (Voting Cards).
+- **Party**: The governance contract itself, which custodies the NFT, tracks voting power, manages the lifecycle of proposals, and is simultaneously is the token contract for Governance NFTs.
-- **Proposals**: On-chain actions that will be executed as the party that must progress through the entire governance lifecycle (voting, etc).
+- **Proposals**: On-chain actions that will be executed as the party that must progress through the entire governance lifecycle.
-- **Distributions**: An (ungoverned) mechanism by which parties can distribute ETH, ERC20, and ERC1155 tokens held by the party to members proportional to their relative voting power (voting cards).
+- **Distributions**: An (ungoverned) mechanism by which parties can distribute ETH, ERC20, and ERC1155 tokens held by the party to members proportional to their relative voting power (Governance NFTs).
 - **Party Hosts**: Predefined accounts that can unilaterally veto proposals in the party.
 Conventionally defined when the crowdfund is created.
 - **Globals**: A single contract that holds configuration values, referenced by several ecosystem contracts.
 - **Proxies**: All `Party` instances are deployed as simple [`Proxy`](../contracts/utils/Proxy.sol) contracts that forward calls to a `Party` implementation contract.